ImBubbles/Regionfy/README.md

-Meant to be used as an api, not meant to be a standalone
+Meant to be used as an api base that people can fork and build onto, also not meant to be a standalone region plugin